 - 3.1 Under the Constitution, this Committee has specific authority to approve the Statement of Accounts.
-Subject to this approval being gained, the Chairman will be asked to sign and date a copy of the accounts for the purpose outlined above. - 3.2 Subsequent to the accounts being approved, KPMG LLP, the Council's External Auditors, are due to commence the audit of accounts on Monday 20 July.
-The four week public inspection period commences on Monday 29 June, and the External Auditor will be available to answer local electors' questions relating to the accounts on Monday 27 July.
+Subject to this approval being gained, the Chairman will be asked to sign and date a copy of the accounts for the purpose outlined above. - 3.2 Subsequent to the accounts being approved, KPMG LLP, the Council's External Auditors, are due to commence the audit of accounts on Monday 05 July.
+The four week public inspection period commences on Wednesday 30 June and the External Auditor will be available to answer local electors' questions relating to the accounts from Wednesday 28 July.
 In accordance with the Regulations, these dates have been advertised in the local press and are on the website. - 3.3 If any significant issues or 'non-trifling' matters arise during the audit these will need to be reported back for consideration by the Committee.
-In any event, the outcome of the audit will be included within the External Auditor's Annual Audit and Inspection Letter to the Authority, which will be reported to all Members in due course. - 3.4 Once audited, the Statement of Accounts will be published by 30 September.
+In any event, the outcome of the audit will be included within the External Auditor's annual audit letter to the Authority, which will be reported to all Members in due course. - 3.4 Once audited, the Statement of Accounts will be published by 30 September.
 Summary accounts and information will also be made available as appropriate, through other existing Council publications and the website.